ilap/MaterialComponentsXamarin/README.md

   - **This software** contains demo code, samples, examples and tutorials derived from the Google Inc.'s Material Components for iOS project and licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)  without a NOTICE file.

-  - **Xamarin Binding of Material Components for iOS** uses: the Material Components for iOS and its dependends, copyright Google Inc. and licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) without a NOTICE file.
+  - **Xamarin Binding of Material Components for iOS** uses: the Material Components for iOS and its dependents, copyright Google Inc. and licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) without a NOTICE file.

 For extra information about licenses, you can see it at the dependency repositories.